So you’re looking for an income protection calculator are you?

 Price is important but as important are the ancillary benefits the insurers offer.

-If you’re out sick, you’ll soon want to get back to work due to sheer boredom.
+If you’re out sick, you’ll soon want to get back to work as soon as possible before you die of boredom.

-So I wrote an article comparing the back to work benefits of income protection.
+So here’s an article comparing the back to work benefits of income protection.

 I hope you find our quote machine helpful…and easy to use.